Optimization-based Causal Estimation from Heterogenous Environments: Related work

-\parhead{Assumption across environments.} Now, we consider the assumption across environments.
-The key property of causality that we exploit for multi-environment data is invariance \citep{peters2016causal, arjovsky2019invariant}.
-Invariance means that conditional on the same value of direct causes, the expectation of the outcome is the same across environments. \begin{assumption} The index set of direct causes of $y^e$ are the same across environments.
+\paragraph{Assumptions across environments.} Now, we consider the assumption across environments.
+The key property of causality we exploit from multi-environment data is the invariance \citep{peters2016causal, arjovsky2019invariant}.
+Invariance means that conditional on the same value of the direct causes, the expectation of the outcome is the same across environments. \begin{assumption} [Invariance] The index set of direct causes of $y^e$ is the same across environments.
 And given a possible value $\mathbf{c}$ of the direct causes,